An illustration of legacy software reengineering.

 Rewriting cannot be completed automatically.
 It requires a deep immersion into your business environment.
 Developers will also need to translate databases and add or remove certain features.
 This process is accompanied by testing software at all stages, building roadmaps, and providing detailed business analytics.

-Although rewriting legacy software is a complex and time-consuming process, it may be quite effective.
 In case of success, your application will be fully operational, preserving and enriching the original idea.

 Software Rebuilding

-Legacy code rebuilding begins with an in-depth study of your business, its current needs, and goals.
+Legacy code rebuilding begins with an in-depth study of your business, current needs, and goals.
 The developers’ team should find the weak points of the existing solution.
 They decide whether to leave some parts or to rebuild everything from scratch.
 Of course, partial rebuilding is a much more cost-efficient option.

 Reasons to Rebuild Software

-High Maintenance Costs
+Lower Maintenance Costs

-On-premises solutions used to be the option with no alternatives.
-However, the situation has changed tremendously.
 Old systems require significant investment in technical support, including maintenance fees, labor costs, hosting hardware expenses, etc. Over the last few years, new hosting and cloud solutions such as the SaaS model are likely to address this issue.

-Compliance Issues
+Better Compliance

-Many existing systems weren’t built in compliance with certain regulations, such as GDPR and HIPAA.
+Many existing systems weren’t built in compliance with specific regulations, such as GDPR and HIPAA.
 These restrictions are majorly related to the personal data privacy requirements that your software should meet.
-Changing the app’s infrastructure to comply with the necessary regulations may be complex and time-consuming.
+You can use this opportunity by migrating your databases to the cloud or reengineering outdated software solutions to the SaaS model.

-Outdated Tech Stack
+Modern Tech Stack

-Finally, one of the most widespread reasons to reengineer old software is the desire to increase competitiveness in the market.
 Your business should keep up with the latest trends and offer users up-to-date services.
 If your existing software doesn’t meet your core business goals and slows down the company’s development, it’s time to change it.

 Software Rebuild Process